OpenMobileAlliance/githubpages-doc-guidelines/content/en/framework.md

 This section describes the framework used to construct this website.

 ## Framework
-`StandardsCode` Open-Source project, is developing [`modules`]() that can be easily inserted in markdown files.
-Using the [NUTXT.js]() framework the content on these markdonw files are as webpages using GitHub Pages.
+`StandardsCode` Open-Source project, is developing [`modules`]() - *written in ymal format* - that can be easily inserted in markdown files.
+Using the [NUTXT.js]() framework the content on these markdonw files are converted into static HTML pages rendered using GitHub Pages as a host server.

 <figure>
       <img  src="images/website-framework.svg" alt="Website Framework">